- Innovation Insights

 So, their bosses are going to say, well, why is this valuable?
 Why should we keep funding you?

-As a result, IP analysis has traditionally played an under-sized role in due diligence.
+As a result, IP analysis has traditionally played an under-valued role in due diligence.
 This is a lost opportunity for firms, as the value of an IP portfolio can make the difference between whether a firm should consider a merger.

 PatentSight helps us think about things differently and expand the conversation.